-Variables to be monitored in the symbol browser Element to be selected in the project navigator Variables in the unit's user memory or in the retentive memory, see SIMOTION ST Programming and Operating Manual: Program source (unit) Retentive and non-retentive unit variables of the interface section of a program source (unit) Retentive and non-retentive unit variables of the implementation section of a program source (unit) Static variables of the function blocks whose instances are declared as unit variables.
-In addition, if the program source (unit) has been compiled with the "Only create program instance data once" compiler option (Page 59): Static variables of the programs.
-Static variables of the function blocks whose instances are declared as static variables of programs.
-Variables in the user memory of the task, see SIMOTION ST Programming and Operating Manual: EXECUTION SYSTEM If the program source (unit) was compiled without the "Only create program instance data once" (default) compiler option (Page 59), the user memory of the task to which the program was assigned contains the following variables: Static variables of the programs.
-Static variables of the function blocks whose instances are declared as static variables of programs.
+Vari ables to be monitored in the symbol browser Element to be selected in the project navigator Variables in the unit's user memory or in the retentive memory, see SIMOTION ST Programming and Operating Manual: Program source (unit) • : Retentive and non-retentive unit variables of the interface section of a program source (unit) • Retentive and non-retentive unit variables of the implementation section of a program source (unit) • : Static variables of the function blocks whose instances are declared as unit /ariables. • n addition, if the program source (unit) has been compiled with the "Only create program instance data once" compiler option (Page 53): - - Static variables of the programs. - Static variables of the function blocks whose instances are declared as static variables of programs.
+Vari ating ables in the user memory of the task, see SIMOTION ST Programming and Oper- g Manual: EXECUTION SYSTEM If the program source (unit) was compiled without the "Only create program instance data once" (default) compiler option (Page 53), the user memory of the task to which the program was assigned contains the following variables: • ; Static variables of the programs. • ; Static variables of the function blocks whose instances are declared as static /ariables of programs.
 System variables of a SIMOTION device SIMOTION device System variables of a technology object Instance of the technology object Global device variables GLOBAL DEVICE VARIABLES I/O variables (in the Address list tab of the detail view).
-ADDRESS LIST The Address list tab of the detail view can be opened by double-clicking the ADDRESS LIST element in the project navigator.
+ADDRESS LIST The LIS Address list tab of the detail view can be opened by double-clicking the ADDRESS r element in the project navigator.